-With increasing land value and development costs, and minimal developable land at the Town's disposal, the collaboration between the SHA and SHT will help to mitigate the costs and get the best use of the land available.
+With increasing land value and development costs the collaboration between the SHA and SHT will help to mitigate the costs and get the best use of the land available.
 Leveraging the federal and state funding that SHA has access to as a public housing authority will add to the financing of projects funded through the SHT.
-These new units could target populations that need affordable housing and smaller units, like older adults looking to downsize and younger families looking to spread roots in Sudbury.

-Also, advocating for state policies that the Town could leverage like The Affordable Homes Act could add to future and potential pots of money to further this goal.
-The Affordable Homes Act, is a comprehensive package of spending, policy, and programmatic actions aimed at investing in housing while simultaneously affording opportunities to tackle housing unaffordability and making progress on the state's climate goals.
-This multi-pronged approach includes \$4 billion in capital spending authorizations, 28 substantive policy changes or initiatives, three executive orders and two targeted tax credits.
-All are directed at reducing barriers to the production and preservation of housing, and giving communities the tools to develop more housing where they need it.
-The majority of the spending will have benefits for moderate- and low-income households.
-New policy initiatives that would be available to communities include the local option of adopting a real estate transaction fee of 0.5 percent to 2 percent on the portion of a property sale over \$1 million - or the county median home sale price.
+These new units could target populations that need affordable housing and smaller units like older adults looking to downsize and younger families looking to spread roots in Sudbury.
+Applying for funds provided by the newly passed Affordable Homes Act will provide leverage to develop affordable housing in town.
+The Affordable Homes Act is a comprehensive package of spending, policy, and programmatic actions aimed at investing in housing while simultaneously affording opportunities to tackle housing unaffordability and making progress on the state's climate goals.
+Sudbury's Climate Mobilization Action Plan (CMAP) outlines the town's comprehensive strategy to address climate change.
+This multi-pronged approach includes \$4 billion in capital spending authorizations, 28 substantive policy changes or initiatives, three executive orders, and two targeted tax credits.
+All are directed at reducing barriers to the production and preservation of housing and giving communities the tools to develop more housing where they need it.

 A total of \$1.83 billion would be directed to housing production and preservation in Massachusetts.
 The Affordable Homes Act would also make the Community Investment Tax Credit Program permanent and increase it from \$12 million to \$15 million per year to support the work of Community Development Corporations.
-A new Homeownership Tax Credit would be created to spur production of homes affordable to first-time homebuyers earning not more than 120 percent of area median income.
-The University of Massachusetts Donahue Institute estimates that all this activity could create 30,000 new jobs, produce roughly \$800 million in state tax revenue, and generate about \$25 billion of total economic activity over five years.
-The governor has filed the Affordable Homes Act with the state Legislature.
-A Housing Committee heard more than 10 hours of testimony on the legislation on Jan.
-18, 2024.
-The Legislature is responsible for passing legislation that is then sent to the governor to sign into law.
-11 The last action on the bill reported by the legislature was a hearing scheduled for 04/02/2024.
-12
+A new Homeownership Tax Credit would be created to spur the production of homes affordable to first-time homebuyers earning not more than 120 percent of the area median income.
+The University of Massachusetts Donahue Institute estimates that all this activity could create 30,000 new jobs, produce roughly \$800 million in state tax revenue, and generate about \$25 billion of total economic activity over five years.10